instadw/instadwell-blog/_posts/2025-10-22-how-to-find-safe-pgs-spaces-in-hyderabad.md

 ---

-## 3. Understanding the Hyderabad PG Market
+## **Understanding the Hyderabad PG Market**

 Hyderabad has become a major hub for IT, business, education and start-ups.
 That means a large influx of students, young professionals and relocating staff who need accommodation.
 Several aspects of the market stand out:

 * There are numerous PGs, co-living spaces and paying-guest accommodation providers.
 Some are professionally managed, others are local rentals.
-For example: listings show many PGs in areas like Gachibowli, Kondapur, Kukatpally. ([SocialMaharaj][1])
+For example: listings show many PGs in areas like Gachibowli, Kondapur, Kukatpally.
 * Prices vary widely depending on location, amenities, sharing type, food inclusion and room size.
-* Safety and amenities have become stronger differentiators: professionally managed PGs emphasise things like 24/7 security, CCTV, biometric access, meal plans. ([Justdial][2])
+* Safety and amenities have become stronger differentiators: professionally managed PGs emphasise things like 24/7 security, CCTV, biometric access, meal plans.
-* There's also a rising trend of “no-brokerage” or “co-living” models, where the PG is more like a managed space rather than a traditional hostel. ([Stanza Living][3])
+* There's also a rising trend of “no-brokerage” or “co-living” models, where the PG is more like a managed space rather than a traditional hostel.
 * Because so many people move for jobs in IT hubs (e.g., HiTech City, Gachibowli), demand is high — hence the need to be prepared and act quickly.

 Thus, understanding the market means appreciating that **safe PG spaces in Hyderabad** is not just about “a room somewhere” but about a managed environment, good locality, and aware choice.

 ---

-## 4. Key Criteria for a Safe PG Space
+## **Key Criteria for a Safe PG Space**

 Let’s break down the major criteria you should check and why each matters.
 These form your “safe PG filter”.